 After watching a video of a car crash, people estimate the cars to be going much faster (40 mph) when they’re asked about the cars ‘smashing’ into each other, versus ‘hitting’ each other (34 mph).
 One simple word has a big impact on our memory.

 The danger of car collisions isn’t linear.
 You’re very unlikely to die when going at less than 20 miles per hour.
 But at 30 miles per hour, about one in five pedestrians will not survive.
-And at 40 miles per hour, half will not survive.
+And at 40 miles per hour, this goes up to half.

 In 2005, BP ran a PR campaign which popularised the idea of carbon footprint – a way of portraying climate change as a result of individual actions, rather than the activities of fossil fuel companies.

-Car brands create status.
+Need proof that brands create status?
 In a study on dating website HotOrNot.com, three pictures showed the same man with the same background – the only thing that changed was the car he was next to.
 The more expensive the car, the higher his rating.

 The online mattress brand is now no stranger to physical retail; it has over 50 stores worldwide, hosted a glamping trip during the last total solar eclipse, and even set up a pay as you go nap hotel in New York called the Dreamery.